ARC Raiders Renegade Guide: Best Upgrades & Attachments

 Lightweight Stock (Not Recommended)

-Despite appearing attractive on paper with its 50% vertical recoil reduction, recoil recovery time bonus, and massive ADS (Aim Down Sights) time improvement, testing revealed severe problems:
+Despite looking attractive on paper with its 50% vertical recoil reduction, recoil recovery time bonus, and massive ADS time improvement, testing revealed severe problems:

-• Shots climb dramatically into the sky during rapid fire
+• Shots climb into the sky during rapid fire

-• The weapon takes an extremely long time to re-center between shots
+• The weapon takes forever to re-center between shots

-• The stat bonuses do not translate to practical accuracy
+• The stat bonuses don't translate to practical accuracy

 • The lack of dispersion recovery time (despite having recoil recovery time) creates the handling problem